 As mentioned, depending on what course you choose to take there will be variances in what happens during a training course.

 After this, a combination of practical and theory sessions would aim to teach you how to handle a variety of workplace injuries, including unconsciousness, bleeding, and shock.
-Other courses might include teaching you how to use a defibrillator or specialise in how to deal with chokes or burns.
+Other courses might include teaching you how to use a defibrillator or specialising in how to deal with chokes or burns.

 Many first aid courses last only a day, but some can last longer due to the complexity or breadth of content required.
-A Basic Paediatric First Aid training course covers much more than a first aid at work course, and so lasts a couple of days.
+A Basic Paediatric First Aid training course covers much more than the first aid at work course, and so lasts a couple of days.

 It will have a section establishing how best to plan for first aid situations, and how to respond to burns, chokes, or bleeding for children specifically; performing the techniques you learn on another course would likely only harm a child further.

-You will be shown how to identify shocks, deal with fractures or other breakages, and treating bites, whilst also coping with sudden illnesses like seizures.
+You will be shown how to identify shocks, deal with fractures or other breakages, and treat bites, whilst also coping with sudden illnesses like seizures.
 Resuscitation techniques would also be taught on such a course.

-As a brief warning, it should be noted that many first aid courses feature audio or visual material simulating real life emergencies, and that some people may find this to be emotionally distressing.
+As a brief warning, it should be noted that many first aid courses feature audio or visual material simulating real-life emergencies and that some people may find this to be emotionally distressing.
 Trainers providing the course will be able to give assistance, but it is good practice to be aware of the possibility of viewing sensitive material.

 What to do to Prepare for a First Aid Course

 A few small things can be done to get the most out of a first aid session.
-You should ideally wear loose fitting, casual clothes.
+You should ideally wear loose-fitting, casual clothes.
 Trousers and flat-bottomed shoes are also recommended.
 This is because the nature of many first aid demonstrations necessitates kneeling on the floor, which can be quite difficult and/or uncomfortable in other clothing.